Safari Explorer current position

 The ship has an intimate Bar Salon (lounge), Wine Library, dining room (complimentary restaurant).
-The boat's low draft allows it to easily visit areas that bigger ships can't and offers complimentary to all passengers adventure equipment - including paddle boards, kayaks, inflatable skiffs, hydrophone and underwater camera (linked to yacht’s lounge and stateroom TVs).
-The spa area includes an on-deck hot tub (Alaska only), fitness equipment, sauna and a complimentary massage.
+The boat's low draft allows it to easily visit areas that bigger ships can't and offers complimentary to all passengers adventure equipment - including paddle boards, kayaks, skiffs (inflatable speed boats), hydrophone and underwater camera (linked to the lounge's and all cabins' TVs).
+The spa area includes an on-deck hot tub (Alaska only), fitness equipment, Sauna Room, massage room.
 The ship also features a Sun Lounge, Lounge, Wine Bar, Bar and Library.